39 people found dead in truck container in southeast England

 “We are in the process of identifying the victims, however I anticipate that this could be a lengthy process.”

-A 25-year-old-man from Northern Ireland who was driving the truck has been arrested on suspicion of murder.
+A 25-year-old-man from Northern Ireland has been arrested on suspicion of murder.
 He remains in custody.
 He has not been charged or identified.

 A cordon has been put in place and access to and from the industrial park remains closed.